Analog Man Vintage guitar effects

 mass produced (usually Chinese made) pedals are disposeable, as the parts

 are unavailable or impractical to change.
-So even though
+Even the majority of "boutique" pedals

-a US made handbuilt pedal may cost more up front, it will
+a US-made handbuilt pedal like ours may cost a little more up front, it will

 Why are some of Analog Man's prices a bit higher than